keuller/redux-action-help/README.md

 }
 ```

-You can return a promise as result, that will be processed like a async action.
+You can return a promise as result, that will be processed like an async action.
 Let's checkout other example that uses a promise as a result object.
 Let's rewrite our previous **saveTodo** action using dynamic action helper.

 ```
 import { createDynaAction } from 'redux-action-helper';